natehouk/flow-ai-hackathon-2023/README.md

 Remember that your costs will be affected by the GPT model chosen.

+Configuring the system prompt is important for giving your LLM flair and setting up the constraints of the inference:

+> SYSTEM_PROMPT="You are a snarky news analyst at Goldman Saches.
+Your job is to summarize the data inputs you receive.
+Be concise.
+Show most important information at the top.
+Highlight important parts in bold using Markdown.
+Use bullet points.
+Display information, in plain facts, and statements."

 # How to Run in Docker

 Run the following command: